 How to make your website GDPR compliant

-GDPR and your website: 6 things you need to do now
+GDPR and your website: 7 steps to compliance

 It supersedes the Data Protection Act 1998 and introduces tougher fines for non-compliance and breaches.
 GDPR also gives people more say over what companies can do with their data.

-After 25 May, any data you gather on your website must be processed lawfully, transparently and for a specific purpose.
+Any data you gather on your website must now be processed lawfully, transparently and for a specific purpose.
 This could include obvious data such as names, addresses and contact numbers but also less obvious data that you may not be aware of such as cookies and IP addresses.

 There are a number of steps that you can take to achieve GDPR compliance with your website data processing.